CPU Scheduling in Data Centers Using Asynchronous Finite-Time Distributed Coordination Mechanisms: Introduction

 \subsubsection{Data Center Scheduling}

-Centralized data center schedulers such as~\cite{isard_quincy_2009, gog_firmament_2016, mao_learning_2019, tumanov_tetrisched_2016, grandl_multi-resource_2014}, provide optimized scheduling decisions under specific constraints and goals.
+{Centralized data center schedulers such as~\cite{isard_quincy_2009, gog_firmament_2016, mao_learning_2019, tumanov_tetrisched_2016, grandl_multi-resource_2014,2021:WangPSO}, as well as the well known centralized approaches of Google's Borg and Kubernetes~\cite{burns_borg_2016} and Microsoft's Resource Central~\cite{cortez_resource_2017}, are able to provide optimized scheduling decisions under specific constraints and goals.
+More recently, there have been some centralized schedulers that tackle utilisation optimization focusing on energy efficiency~\cite{yuan_biobjective_2020, yuan_fine-grained_2020, yuan_geography-aware_2020}.
 However, they require continuous transferring of resource information at the centralized scheduler which increases data center network traffic.
-Furthermore, centralized schedulers typically lack of large-scale scalability and they can be a single point of failure.
-In contrast, our distributed approach requires each node to send its estimated utilization to its out-neighbors only reducing therefore the total amount of information sent and uses the most up-to-date resource estimates for more accurate scheduling.
+Furthermore, centralized schedulers typically lack of large-scale scalability and they can be a single point of failure.} In contrast, our distributed approach requires each node to send its estimated utilization to its out-neighbors only reducing therefore the total amount of information sent and uses the most up-to-date resource estimates for more accurate scheduling.

-Popular decentralized schedulers such as~\cite{hindman_mesos_2011, ousterhout_sparrow_2013, schwarzkopf_omega_2013, boutin_apollo_2014} aim to tackle data center scalability by allowing different scheduling decisions to occur in parallel by multiple schedulers.
+Popular decentralized schedulers such as~\cite{hindman_mesos_2011, ousterhout_sparrow_2013, schwarzkopf_omega_2013, boutin_apollo_2014,vavilapalli_apache_2013}, as well as the most recent primary autoscaler that Google uses on its internal cloud \cite{rzadca_autopilot_2020}, aim to tackle data center scalability by allowing different scheduling decisions to occur in parallel by multiple schedulers.
 Such approaches span a wide spectrum of schedulers' coordination---from schedulers operating independently from each other (e.g.,~\cite{ousterhout_sparrow_2013}) to schedulers sharing some global resource information (e.g.,~\cite{schwarzkopf_omega_2013,boutin_apollo_2014})---and they also differ in the way they detect and resolve conflicts in the allocation of shared resources.
-In contrast in our distributed approach all nodes/schedulers coordinate by design to find optimal allocations at scheduling time without facing any conflicts.
+We remark that, while these solutions exhibit good empirical performance, lack formal guarantees and largely work by using heuristics~\cite{gan_open-source_2019}.
+Unfortunately, this can be problematic when volatile or unpredictable workloads are encountered~\cite{ousterhout_sparrow_2013}.
+Additionally, state sharing can be problematic in case of delays as such schedulers attempt to globally infer the state of the cluster and normally are not able to tolerate delays.
+This in turn can lead to suboptimal performance~\cite{jeon_analysis_2019}.
+In contrast in our distributed approach all nodes/schedulers coordinate \textit{asynchronously} by design to find optimal allocations at scheduling time without facing any conflicts.